kabilanmohanraj/rust-mini-kafka/README.md

 ## Getting Started

 To build and run the project, use the following commands:
-> Note: I used the tester from `codecrafters.io` to aid testing my implementation.
+> Note: I used the tester from `codecrafters.io` to aid in testing my implementation.
 My implementation passed all the existing tests.
 I am working on my own client implementation to test all the core Kafka features as those APIs take shape.

 ```sh
 cargo build